 We are committed to diversity in our newsroom and are constantly working to improve it, including by reviewing our recruitment process to attract more women and minority applicants.

-Rebecca Sumner (standards editor), Kerry-Anne Mendoza (editor-in-chief), Ed Sykes (sub-editor and Global editor), John Ranson (UK, Discovery and Off The Perch editor), Emily Apple (UK editor), Tracy Keeling (UK editor), Frea Lockley (editor), Peadar O’Cearnaigh (editor) and The Canary team.
+Rebecca Sumner (standards editor), Kerry-Anne Mendoza (editor-in-chief), Ed Sykes (Global editor), John Ranson (UK, Discovery and Off The Perch editor), Emily Apple (UK editor), Tracy Keeling (UK editor), Frea Lockley (editor), Peadar O’Cearnaigh (editor) and The Canary team.